zhoubichuan/web-react/README.md

 import React from 'react'
-import ReactDOM from 'react-dom' import App from './App' import { ConfigProvider } from 'webreactui'
+import ReactDOM from 'react-dom' import App from './App' import { ConfigProvider } from 'myantd'

 ReactDOM.render(
   <ConfigProvider>